-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the giant star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For Kochab, the location is 14h 50m 42.40 and +74d09` 19.7 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For Kochab, the location is 14h 50m 42.40 and +74° 09` 19.7 .

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving 011.42 ± 000.11 towards the north and -032.61 ± 000.12 east if we saw them in the horizon.
+The star is moving 11.42 ± 0.11 milliarcseconds/year towards the north and -32.61 ± 0.12 milliarcseconds/year east if we saw them in the horizon.

-Kochab has a spectral type of K4IIIvar.
-This means the star is a orange to red giant star.
-The star has a B-V Colour Index of 1.46 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 4,059 Kelvin.
+Based on the star's spectral type of K4IIIvar , Kochab's colour and type is orange to red giant star.
+The star has a B-V Colour Index of 1.46 which means the star's temperature is about 4,059 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.